 Nkwali Camp has six large suites with thatched roofs, cool stone floors and a private veranda with a view of the beautiful river and its stream of wildlife.
 The front of each suite opens to the view by day and closes to the creepy crawlies by night.
-Mosquito notes draped over the massive beds make a romantic scene of the interior and the bathrooms have twin basins and an indoor/outdoor shower.
+Mosquito nets draped over the massive beds make a romantic scene of the interior and the bathrooms have twin basins and an indoor/outdoor shower.

 The living area at Nkwali Camp lines the river with a wooden deck that hovers above the high water line in the deep shade of an old and well-nourished old ebony tree.
 Dinner venues vary from beneath the stars on the deck, beneath the stars and out in the open of the bush and in the cosy dining gazebo.